Lyft suffers another letdown in 1Q amid post-pandemic woes

 Lyft’s woes are a vestige of a pandemic that prevented or discouraged people from traveling as much as they did before the spread of COVID-19 disrupted society.
 Ride-hailing demand shriveled amid the upheaval, but Uber softened the blow with an expansion into food delivery that kept people using its app even while they were stuck at home.

 That habit helped Uber rebound more quickly as the pandemic eased last year, along with prices that were frequently lower than Lyft’s for the same trips.
+But recent adjustments have enabled Lyft to match Uber’s rates for the past 10 weeks, according to information released by the company Thursday.

+With the pandemic now in the rearview mirror, Lyft “can think big again,” Risher said.